ts4z/barge-rulebook/src/deuce-to-seven-triple-draw.md

 # Deuce-to-Seven Triple Draw

-Also known as "Triple Draw", this is the parent of a lot of triple-draw variants.
+Also known simply as "Triple Draw", this is the parent of a lot of triple-draw variants.

+## TLDR

+[Deuce-to-seven Lowball](deuce-to-seven-lowball.md) with two more draws.

 ## Forced Money